react-navigation/react-navigation.github.io/versioned_docs/version-8.x/server-rendering.md

 ## Summary

 - Use the `location` prop on `ServerContainer` to render correct screens based on the incoming request.
-- Attach a `ref` to the `ServerContainer` get options for the current screen.
+- Attach a `ref` to the `ServerContainer` to get options for the current screen.
 - Use context to attach more information such as status code.